clinical-genomics-uppsala/PrecMed1/docs/lab4.md

     * In the top plot, left-click and to zoom out to chromosome view.

 !!!
 NOTE
     Log2ratio is the copy number in the sample and is calculated as a ratio to the expected number of copies (2) and then log2 is applied.
 A normal copy number of 2 is therefore log2(2/2)=log2(1)=0.
 One extra copy is log2(3/2)=log(1,5)=0.6 and one lost copy is log2(1/2)=log(0,5)=-1.
 However, this only applies if the tumor content is 100%.
-Otherwise, the effect of a somatic CNV will be smaller.
+Otherwise, the effect of a somatic CNV will be smaller as only a subset of the cells are affected.

 !!!
 NOTE
     The VAF-plots show the allele frequencies of heterozygous germline SNPs in the sample.
 When there is a deletion or duplication the allele frequencies will increase or decrease depending on the allele.
 This is used as additional evidence of amplifications and deletions.

 ### Sample with CNVs
+Now, lets consider a sample with chromosomal alterations: `CNV/tumor.cnv.html`.

+!!! question
+    :question:
+    How many chromosomes have deletions?

+!!! question
+    :question:
+    How many chromosomes have duplications?

+!!! question
+    :question:
+    Look at VAF-figure in chromosome 3 as an example.
+Why is the signal (the size of the separation) stronger for a deletion than an duplication?

 ### Sample with clinically relevant amplification
+In this sample (`CNV/EGFR_amp.cnv.html`) there is an amplification of EGFR.
+Cancers with this amplification are often resistant to tyrosine kinase inhibitors and can therefore affect the treatment of the patient.

+Find the EGFR amplification and zoom in on the gene.

+!!!
+TIP
+    * When there are really high amplifications the data is sometimes of the scale.
+Click the box "Zoom to data extent" to see all the data.

+!!! question
+    :question:
+    What is the approximate log2 ratio of the EGFR mutation?

+!!! question
+    :question:
+    How many copies does this log2 ratio represent?

+!!! question
+    :question:
+    In the table, what is the actual copy number reported?
+(The table reports the copy number after taking tumor content into account.)

 ### Sample with clinically relevant deletion
+In the sample `CNV/CDKNA_B_del.cnv.html` there is a homozygous deletion of the gene CDKN2A and CDKN2B.
+This is a diagnostic marker is some cancers associated with poor prognosis.

+Find the CDKN2A and CDKN2B deletion.

 !!! question
     :question:
+    Based on the copy number plot and the VAF-plot it seems that most of chromosome 10 has only one copy in the tumor (hemizygous deletion).
+Motivate, based on both the log2 ratio and the VAF plot why the region overlapping CDKN2A and CDKN2B are a homozygous deletion in the tumor (both alleles deleted).

+### Final / extra CNV question
+!!! question
+    :question:
-    A chromosome has two copies according to the log2ratio plot but there is a clear separation in the VAF-signal with all SNPs far away from 50% in allele frequency.
+    Consider a hypothetical case were one chromosome has two copies according to the log2 ratio plot at the same time as there is a clear separation in the VAF-signal plot (all SNPs far away from 50% in allele frequency).
 What has happened to the chromosome in this tumor to explain these data?

 ---